 Should I Study Athletic Counseling or Sport and Exercise Psychology?

 Grounded in psychology, this field combines training in applied and research areas of sport counseling.
 Individuals with an athletic counseling background serve in a holistic role for athletes.
 They recognize that the complexity of sport and athlete lives must be mirrored by complex approaches to service delivery, addressing athletes’ personal, performance, social, and mental health in a variety of settings.

 Athletic counseling graduates work with teams and athletes at the youth, intercollegiate (junior college, National Association of Intercollegiate Athletics, NCAA student-athletes), and professional levels, coach, counsel, serve as master resilience trainers/performance enhancement specialists in the Army’s Comprehensive Soldier and Family Fitness (CSF2) program, continue on to doctoral study, and more.

-At Springfield College, students can earn a Master of Science in sport and exercise psychology or go on to earn a Doctor of Philosophy (PhD) in physical education with a specialization in sport and exercise psychology.
-Students in our PhD specialization also graduate with the necessary requirements of the Association for Applied Sport Psychology to become Certified Mental Performance Consultants (CMPC) through the Association for Applied Sport Psychology.
+At Springfield College, students can earn a Master of Science in sport and exercise psychology or a Doctor of Philosophy (PhD) in physical education with a specialization in sport and exercise psychology.
+Students in both programs can choose to complete the academic requirements to become Certified Mental Performance Consultants (CMPC) through the Association for Applied Sport Psychology.